PeggyJV/steward/README.md

 cargo run -- print-config
 ```

 Next, create a `toml` file in the root of the application, replacing the default keys in the template displayed in your terminal with your configuration.
-Make sure to confirm that the token info in your configuration file matches the deployed cellar contract.
+Make sure to confirm that the token info in your configuration file matches the deployed Cellar contract.

 You can create keys or import keys.
 To create keys, run the command below: